I have broad inerests in population genetics and statistical genetics.

-My current research interest focuses on developing statistical methods for genetic association studies
+My current research focuses on developing statistical methods for disease association studies

 and population genetic studies.
 I use a combination of mathematical modeling, statistical computation,

-and bioinformatics approaches to address questions in human genetic research, with the goal to help
+and bioinformatics approaches to address questions in human genetic research, with the goal of helping

 understand human evolutionary history and dissect the genetic basis of complex diseases.

 - Sep 2012 - Present: Harvard Unversity, Boston